Wave, Particle, or a Third Possibility?: The Mathematical Theory of DEO Dynamics

 where $\gamma$ is a set of arbitrary integration constants that are introduced in the order-reduction process.
 The function $K(q_\nu^{},p_\nu^{},\gamma)$, which is identically zero, serves as an extended Hamiltonian function for the system.
 The quantities $(q_\nu^{},p_\nu^{})$ in this Hamiltonian are canonical pairs of coordinates and momenta in the extended phase space of the system.
 They include the canonical pair $(q_0^{},p_0^{}) = (t,-E)$ where $E = -\partial S / \partial t$ is the energy of the system (not necessarily constant).

-The Hamilton-Jacobi formalism requires a complete solution of equation~\eqref{gen H-J eqn}.
-In addition to an additive constant that can be ignored, such a solution, $S(q_\nu^{},\alpha_n^{},\gamma)$, will contain $\mathcal{N}$ essential Hamilton-Jacobi constants, $\alpha_n^{}$, as well as the set, $\gamma$, of order-reduction constants.
+The Hamilton--Jacobi formalism requires a complete solution of equation~\eqref{gen H-J eqn}.
+In addition to an additive constant that can be ignored, such a solution, $S(q_\nu^{},\alpha_n^{},\gamma)$, will contain $\mathscr{N}$ essential Hamilton--Jacobi constants, $\alpha_n^{}$, as well as the set, $\gamma$, of order-reduction constants.
 It therefore involves two distinct sets of arbitrary constants, different from each other in both origin and mathematical status.

-Since $S$ depends on the arbitrary constants in the set $\gamma$, the Hamilton-Jacobi motion equations, $\partial S/\partial \alpha_n^{} = \beta_n^{}$, will also depend on them.
+Since $S$ depends on the arbitrary constants in the set $\gamma$, the Hamilton--Jacobi motion equations, $\partial S/\partial \alpha_n^{} = \beta_n^{}$, will also depend on them.
 These constants comprise non-Newtonian data that must be specified in addition to the usual Newtonian initial conditions in order to uniquely define the behavior of the system.
-The theory of discrete extension is, therefore, richer than Newtonian theory in that it permits infinite families of diverse clustor dynamics for any given set of Newtonian initial conditions.
+The theory of discrete extension is, therefore, richer than Newtonian theory in that it permits infinite families of diverse DEO dynamics for any given set of Newtonian initial conditions.

-\subsubsection{\it \textbf{The Roles of Schr\"odinger's Equation and the Wave Function}}
+\subsubsection{The Roles of Schr\"odinger's Equation and the Wave Function}

-In the theory of discrete extension Schr\"odinger's equation is viewed only as an auxiliary mathematical tool for obtaining the real-valued function, $S$, while avoiding the inherent difficulties in the derivation and solution of a non-linear, direct equation for $S$.
-The following progression summarizes the logical steps that relate Schr\"odinger's equation to the generalized Hamilton-Jacobi equation~\eqref{gen H-J eqn}: \begin{enumerate} \item Schr\"odinger's equation for the wave function, $\Psi = R\,\exp(\imgi\,S/\hslash)$, is second-order, linear, and complex.
+In the theory of discrete extension Schr\"odinger's equation~\eqref{Sch eqn} is viewed only as an auxiliary mathematical tool for obtaining the real-valued function, $S$, while avoiding the inherent difficulties in the derivation and solution of a non-linear, direct equation for $S$.
+The following progression summarizes the logical steps that relate Schr\"odinger's equation to the generalized Hamilton--Jacobi equation~\eqref{gen H-J eqn}: \begin{enumerate} \item Schr\"odinger's equation for the wave function, $\Psi = R\,\exp(\imgi\,S/\hslash)$, is second-order, linear, and complex.
 It can be decomposed into \item Two coupled equations for $R$ and $S$ which are second-order, non-linear, and real.
 Elimination of $R$ between them leads implicitly to \item A direct equation for $S$ which is higher-order, non-linear, and real.
-An implicit, first-order, intermediary integral of this implicit equation is then \item The generalized Hamilton-Jacobi equation, $K(q_\nu^{},\partial S/\partial q_\nu^{},\gamma) = 0$, for $S$. \end{enumerate}
+An implicit, first-order, intermediary integral of this implicit equation is then \item The generalized Hamilton--Jacobi equation, $K(q_\nu^{},\partial S/\partial q_\nu^{},\gamma) = 0$, for $S$. \end{enumerate}